smartcontractkit/documentation/docs/Node Operators/run-an-ethereum-client.md

   "Optimizing Performance":"/docs/evm-performance-configuration/",
 }
 ---
 In order to run a Chainlink node, it must be able to connect to an Ethereum client with an active websocket connection.
-This is accomplished by running either [Geth](https://geth.ethereum.org/), [Parity](https://www.parity.io/), [Nethermind](https://nethermind.io/), or using a 3rd party connection.
-The examples below show how to run Geth, Parity and Nethermind in their official Docker containers for each network that they support.
+This is accomplished by running either [Geth](https://geth.ethereum.org/), [Nethermind](https://nethermind.io/), or using a 3rd party connection.
+The examples below show how to run Geth and Nethermind in their official Docker containers for each network that they support.

 We would recommend to use one of the external services for your Ethereum client, since running one on your own managed machine will consume a lot of resources.
-If you do choose to run either Geth, Parity or Nethermind with their native clients, please be sure to enable the websockets API, since it is required for the Chainlink node to communicate with the Ethereum blockchain.
+If you do choose to run either Geth, or Nethermind with their native clients, please be sure to enable the websockets API, since it is required for the Chainlink node to communicate with the Ethereum blockchain.

 ## Geth